claudiodsf/gitex/README.md

 # This is an exercise

-This is an exercise for the 2024 IPGP Git Class
+This is an exercise for the 2024 IPGP Git Class.

+I feel like I like GIT 🙂.